Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Results

-Several sources of systematic uncertainties are identified and included in this analysis.
-The largest systematic uncertainties are those associated with the efficiency, which include statistical errors in the efficiency determination with the $^{60}$Co calibration and systematic errors derived from the independent cross-checks of the physics data and the nuclear recoil events.
+Several sources of systematic uncertainty are identified and included in this analysis.
+The largest systematic uncertainties are those associated with the efficiencies, which include statistical errors in the efficiency determinations with the $^{60}$Co calibration and systematic errors derived from the independent cross-checks of the physics data and the nuclear recoil events.
 Uncertainties in the energy resolution and nonlinear responses of the NaI(Tl) crystals~\cite{nonprop} affect the shapes of the background and signal spectra.
 The depth-profiles of $^{210}$Pb on the surface of the NaI(Tl) crystals, studied with a $^{222}$Rn contaminated crystal, are varied within their uncertainty~\cite{Yu:2020ntl}.
-Variations in the levels and the positions of external Uranium and Thorium decay-chain contaminants are also accounted.
-Effects of event rate variations and possible distortions in the shapes of spectra are considered in systematic uncertainties (see Appendix).
+Variations in the levels and the positions of external Uranium and Thorium decay-chain contaminants are also taken into account.
+Effects of event rate variations and possible distortions in the shapes of spectra are considered in systematic uncertainties.